SciEcon/bitcoin_golden_litecoin_silver/README.md

 ### Author List:

-Yulin Liu, Haoyang Yu, and Luyao Zhang
+Yulin Liu*, Haoyang Yu, and Luyao Zhang*

+\* corresponding authors
-(Alphabetic order of surname)
+Alphabetic order of surname

 ### Colab Notebook:
 Code for generating the result of .csv file that used for generating the UTXO figure: